2020 United National Congress leadership election: Results

 Kamla Persad-Bissessar won with a sweeping victory of 87.15% of the votes, while Vasant Bharath got 12.85% of the votes.
 On election night, Persad-Bissessar said her Team Star was on the path to defeat Bharath's Team Lotus.
 She called for unity within the party and said their main political opponent was the People's National Movement.
 She claimed under her continued leadership that she would work to make the party more united and stronger.
 She also acknowledged that there was some reports of elections issues, but that overall everything had gone well.
 Persad-Bissessar said that the low voter turnout was due to the COVID-19 pandemic, as it was in the general election.
 Bharath conceded shortly after midnight and congratulated Persad-Bissessar and wished her success.
 He also stated the party needs to determine the reason for the low voter turnout then they need to "inspire their ground troops" to win the next general election.
 Bharath stated that he was willing to work with Persad-Bissessar to help rebuild the party.
 However, he mentioned that there were irregularities in the election which he had warned about and many were unable to vote.
 He said that active campaigner on Persad-Bissessar's team were presiding officers, his team was not granted access to a revised list of electors, that there were reports of voters being verbally abused and intimidated, there was paraphernalia of the Star Team being distributed at some precincts, and that his father John Bharath, a founding member of the UNC, was not on the voting list and that there were other people who were not on the revised voter list who were allowed to vote.
 Devant Maharaj, who dropped out of the election before nomination day and supported Bharath, called on Persad-Bissessar to embrace all and rebuild the party.
-The election had the lowest voter turnout for an UNC leadership election with only 17,066 members out of 120,000+ members coming out to vote.
+The election had the lowest voter turnout for an UNC leadership election with 17,066 members out of 120,000+ members coming out to vote.
 This follows after the last leadership election in 2017 was recorded to have the lowest voter turnout.